 Want to make your restaurant the talk of the town for Halloween?
-Investing in a Halloween-themed Instagram wall for your restaurant will not only be a fun activity for guests to take new pics, but also get your restaurant all over Instagram to attract other locals through your doors.
+Invest in a Halloween-themed Instagram wall for your restaurant will not only be a fun activity for guests to take pictures, but also get your restaurant posted on Instagram and TikTok to attract other locals through your doors.

 You don’t have to get too fancy with your Instagram wall either—some spooky decorations like spiders, ghosts, and creatures on an empty wall can do the trick.
 You can easily find Halloween decals at dollar stores and department stores.
-Make it even more Instagramm-able with string lights and a “Happy Halloween” sign, too!
+Make it even more Instagrammable with string lights and a sign, too!

-Don’t forget to have your Instagram-happy guests tag you in their posts!
+Don’t forget to ask guests tag you in their posts!

 Halloween Contests & Deals for Your Restaurant or Bar 💸

-Launch a costume contest on your Instagram to get an influx of cool costumes and followers.
-Be sure to mention the rules of the contest include following your account, and tagging your restaurant/bar in their submission post.
+Launch a costume contest on your Instagram or TikTok to get an influx of cool costumes and followers.
+The rules of the contest should include following your account and tagging your restaurant/bar in their post or story.